Bird flu found in UK, Netherlands but authorities say little risk to humans

 The Dutch government said on Monday that two nearby farms were found to be free of infection.

-The Netherlands, with a population of less than 17 million, is the world's second largest exporter of agricultural products after the United States, selling $79 billion euros ($99 billion) of agricultural goods abroad last year.
+The Netherlands, with a population of less than 17 million, is the world's second largest exporter of agricultural products after the United States, selling $79 billion euros (63 billion pounds) of agricultural goods abroad last year.
 The 700 Dutch poultry farms house 98 million chickens and export 6 billion eggs a year.

 All 300 petting zoos in the Netherlands were also closed until Wednesday.
 "People can spread this flu as well as animals," said the Association of Petting Zoos.
 "People can't infect other people, but they can infect chickens."